Grouloo/shulk/README.md

 ### Why: the Billion Dollar Mistake

-Of all languages, TypeScript is far from being the one with the worst `null` implementation.
+Of all languages, TypeScript is far from being the one with the worst `null` implementation, even if it still is evaluated as an "object".

 You will never get a `NullPointerException`, but it won't always make your code safer, as you're not forced to handle it explicitely in some situations.

-### Use the Maybe monad
+### The solution: Use the Maybe monad

-The Maybe monad is a generic type (and a State under the hood) which can has 2 states: Some (with a value attached), and None (with no value attached).
+The Maybe monad is a generic type (and an union under the hood) which can has 2 states: Some (with a value attached), and None (with no value attached).

 Let's take our `divide` function from the previous sanction, but this time we will return no value when confronted to a division by 0: